-This page provides you with Board Member resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Board member resume.
+This page provides you with Board Member resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Board Member resume.

 Before you start working on your resume, why don’t you sit down and ask these three questions:

 These three answers will help you understand how to structure your resume to showcase how you are the most ideal candidate to meet those needs listed in the job description!
 We strongly suggest you use a format that includes your work history, education and a brief summary of your skills.

 Fonts are important, make sure you don’t use any funky ones; we also suggest you to leave a few white spaces to let your resume “breathe”.

 Oh, and repeat this after us: PDFs are the best format!
 You do not want Microsoft Word to be the reason of your rejection, as they unfortunately mess up most layouts.